 John H. Barrett Prize, presented by Dr. Remus Nicoara

 The tradition of the John H. Barrett Prize began in 1970.
 It is an annual memorial award given to outstanding undergraduate seniors who have a concentration in mathematics or are mathematics majors.

-This year’s winners of the John H. Barrett Prize are Harper Bryan, Shannon Hall, and Aaron Stapleton.
+This year’s winners of the John H. Barrett Prize are Victoria Howard, Joshua Miller, Owen Queen, and Jeffery Utley.

 The James A. Cooley Memorial Scholarship was established to honor the memory of James A. Cooley and to help qualified and deserving mathematics students secure a college education.
 Professor Cooley was Head of the Department of Mathematics from 1942 until he returned to full time teaching in 1961.
 Preference is given to students interested in a teaching career.

 This year’s winners of the James A. Cooley Scholarship are Spencer Catron, Henry Coen, Gesa Nestler, and Lauren Proctor.

 The Simms Foundation Scholarship was created through a generous gift from Carol Sue Simms in 2014.
 The Simms Foundation Scholarship is a 4-year merit scholarship awarded to an incoming freshman with an excellent high school record who will major in math and has an interest in teaching.

 This year’s winners of the Simms Foundation Scholarship are Nicolette Abate and Ashleigh Clark.